clemblanco/dusk-browser/README.md

 A `dusk-browser` directory will be created within your `storage/app` directory.
 Similar to Laravel Dusk, some screenshots and console logs of failed browsing sessions will be captured there.

 For managing ChromeDriver installations, you can refer to the official [Laravel Dusk documentation](https://laravel.com/docs/5.8/dusk#managing-chromedriver-installations).
+This package comes with the Chrome Driver binaries for Chrome 76.

 ## Documentation